divelab/LECI/README.md

 goodtg --config_path final_configs/GOODTwitter/length/covaraite/LECI.yaml --exp_round [1/2/3/4/5/6/7/8/9/10] --gpu_idx [0..9]
 ```

+To run the code without installing the project, please replace `goodtg` with `python -m GOOD.kernel.main`.

 Explanations of the arguments can be found in this [file](/../../blob/LECI-1.0.0/configs/GOOD_configs/GOODMotif/basis/covariate/LECI.yaml).

 ### How to train LECI?